What is Cannabinol (CBN)?

 Each cannabinoid has a specific structure that confers unique physiological properties in humans.
 Evidence demonstrates that even a slight difference in the structure of these compounds can result in profound differences in biological activity, safety and potential therapeutic effect in the human body.

 CBN is a rare or minor cannabinoid, found in trace amounts, that is produced from the degradation of THC.
 With a unique chemical structure different from other cannabinoids, such as THC and CBD, CBN has distinct affinity and specificity for receptors in the human body, including those in the endocannabinoid system, that result in different biological effects in humans.
-As opposed to THC, CBN is generally accepted as non-psychoactive.
+As opposed to THC, CBN is generally accepted as non-intoxicating.
 InMed is specifically exploring these unique effects of CBN, as well as other rare cannabinoids, and their therapeutic potential to treat disease.

 What makes Cannabinol (CBN) a potentially well-suited cannabinoid for medical use?

 Read more about InMed’s cannabinol topical cream under development for Epidermolysis Bullosa (EB).

 Is Cannabinol (CBN) psychoactive?

 While THC is known to have significant psychoactive effects, CBN is generally accepted as non-psychoactive.
 There has been limited direct research into the psychoactive effects of CBN in humans.

 In its lead dermatology program for INM-755, InMed conducted several preclinical safety pharmacology and toxicology studies using CBN at very high doses that achieved systemic exposure (blood levels) hundreds of times higher than what would occur with topical dosing in humans.
 No adverse events were seen on central nervous system (CNS) function in a rigorous and extensive evaluation of CNS effects; 108 aspects of behavior posture, gait, and movement were assessed.

 How does Cannabinol (CBN) work in the human body?

 Cannabinoid receptors are found throughout the body and are involved in many different functions, such as pain perception, memory, immune function and sleep.
 Cannabinoids act as messengers that bind to cannabinoid receptors, as well as other receptors, signaling the endocannabinoid system into action.
 The relevance of the endocannabinoid system on many important physiological processes has made cannabinoids an important target to potentially treat a number of diseases and symptoms.